Mughal architecture: Jahangir

-The Begum Shahi Mosque is an early 17th-century mosque situated in the Walled City of Lahore, Pakistan.
-The mosque was built between 1611 and 1614 during the reign of Mughal Emperor Jahangir, commissioned by his mother, Mariam-Uz-Zamani, and is Lahore's earliest dated Mughal-era mosque.
-It is known for its exquisite fresco decoration of geometric and floral motifs painted on stucco, along with inscriptions of the names of God.
-The mosque would later influence construction of the larger Wazir Khan Mosque a few decades later.

 Tomb of I'timād-ud-Daulah

 The tomb of I'timād-ud-Daulah is often regarded as a draft of the Tāj Mahal.

 The tomb of I'timād-ud-Daulah, is a mausoleum in the city of Agra in the Indian state of Uttar Pradesh.
 Often described as a "jewel box", sometimes called the "Bachcha Taj", as the tomb of I'timād-ud-Daulah is often regarded as a draft of the Taj Mahal.

 Shah Jahan

 The Tomb of Jahangir at Lahore does not have a dome as Jahangir forbade construction of a dome over his tomb.